lit/lit/packages/labs/cli/README.md

 The Lit CLI is a common place for utilities maintained by the Lit team.

+> IMPORTANT: ⚠️ `@lit-labs/cli` is currently available only as a _pre-release_
+> for early testing.
+Feel free to try it out, but expect occasional bugs,
+> missing features, and frequent breaking changes! ⚠️

 ## Installation

 Install globally, so you can run the `lit` command anywhere on your system: